 Before submitting a resignation letter that is short in writing, it’s important to speak with a direct report, manager, supervisor, or boss about the upcoming resignation.
 If the formal resignation letter is short, it relies heavily on the employee to practice strong communication skills with the supervisor and clarify any misunderstandings that may take place during the resignation.

-If the resignation letter does not contain the reason for resignation, the employee may want to inform the supervisor of these reasons directly.
+If the resignation letter does not contain the reason for resignation, the employee may want to directly inform the supervisor of these reasons.
 Good reasons might include:

 - A career change.

 - A new job.

 Since these reasons are not going to be included in the shorter formal letter (since it will be a simple letter of resignation), it is important that the employee speaks clearly about the reasons to the supervisor so they can inform the human resources department of the departure and why.

 Tip: Once an employee provides formal notification to an employer, it’s important to set goals for the transition period so the employee can leave on a “good note” with the employer.
 This ensures that the employee can ask the manager to write a recommendation letter or be a reference after leaving the current employer.
 When possible, try to depart the company on “good terms” with the employer and manager.
 Once you leave the company, you may want to come back to the supervisor for career advice later.

 Here’s what an employee should expect when resigning from a position with their current employer:

 - Provide verbal, formal notice and reason for resignation to the direct supervisor.

 - Write a simple resignation letter with the end of the employment date as part of the letter.